 Cat lovers will want to make the 40-minute drive to the Orlando Cat Café in Clermont.
 Grab your coffee, and then head into the cat play area to spend an hour petting and playing with the resident felines.
 All cats are available for adoption.

-32. Explore Disney after dark during Disney After Hours
+32. Explore Disney Springs Happy Hours

 34. Take flight on The Wheel at ICON Park